DmitriyAngve/1-React-Expense-App/README.md

 <h3 align="center">About App:<h3>

 <div>- It's an expense tracker.
 You can see your expenses by year using the filter.
-Depending on the filter, the user interface is automatically updated with animation.
+Depending on the filter, the user interface is automatically updated with animation.</div>
-- You can add new expenses by adding what you see as the chart is updated.</div>
+<div>- You can add new expenses by adding what you see as the chart is updated.</div>